benlue/sql-soar/README.md

 <a name="sbiFilter"></a>
 #### expr.filter(filter)
-This function is used to set query conditions (filter) of a SQL expression. **soar** accepts various formats so you can easily specify the query conditions needed.
+This function is used to set query conditions (filter) of a SQL expression. **soar** accepts various filter formats so you can easily specify the query conditions needed.

-The easiest way is to simply specify a column name like:
+The easiest way is to simply specify a column name as the query condition:

     var  expr = soar.sql('Person')
                     .filter('age');